mincong-h/mincong-h.github.io/_posts/2019-10-27-unzipping-file-in-java.md

 will be _null_.
 Note that ZIP entry can be either a directory or a regular file, they need to be treated differently.
 The size of the output buffer (byte array) is controlled by the parameter `bufferSize`.
 It defaults to 1024 bytes.

+Update: my friend [Florent Guillaume](https://github.com/efge) pointed out that the previous version was vulnerable for [Zip Slip](https://snyk.io/research/zip-slip-vulnerability) attack.
+Now the source code has been updated and the problem has been fixed.

 ## Limitations